 The Outcome Measures are completed on CIMHA according to a collection protocol.
 You can also access hardcopy forms from QHEPS or from G:\Care Planning\Package of Tools\Outcome Measures when the CIMHA system is down, for consumers to complete their tools, or if your clinical team prefers to complete the tools together.
-For more detailed information on accessing tools and how and when to complete the measures, talk to your supervisor and go to http://qheps.health.qld.gov.au/mhinfo/outcomes.htm for resources.
-Your clinical area should also have a copy of the Clinician's Handbook Outcomes Initiative and Beyond Outcomes Desktop Flip-Chart
+For more detailed information on accessing tools and how and when to complete the measures, talk to your supervisor and go to http://gheps.health.gld.gov.au/mhinfo/outcomes.htm for resources.
+Your clinical area should also have a copy of the Clinician's Handbook Outcomes Initiative and Beyond Outcomes Desktop Flip-Chart available for your reference.